complexsystemslab/project_ideas/project_ideas.md

 The student will work closely with a clinician and psychiatrist and work on real data.
 The student will learn skills on how to work in an inter-disciplinary manner.
 This work would have real work impact and will help patients with mental illnesses.

-This is work in collaboration with Dr. Anna Moore Winter.
+This is work in collaboration with a clinician.

 <!--